USSOCOM hosts countering weapons of mass destruction senior leader seminar

+With U.S. SOCOM the coordinating authority for the DoD, Navy Vice Admiral Collin Green, deputy commander of U.S. SOCOM, supervises the command’s J10, the CWMD directorate, to pull together DoD, U.S. interagency and international partners to address challenges or threats on behalf of the commander for U.S. SOCOM.

+“I liken our responsibility to the ‘canary in a coal mine’ who warns the miners when it detects odorless carbon monoxide buildup in the mines,” said Green.
+“We provide Department leadership advanced warning of increased risk to the force and mission from threats posed by weapons of mass destruction.”

-Leaders with the Department of Defense, U.S. interagency and international partners address challenges or threats during the annual countering weapons of mass destruction senior leader seminar at U.S. Special Operations Command, MacDill Air Force Base, Florida, July 19, 2023.
-During the seminar, combatant commands, U.S. government agencies and the CWMD community at large, planned, assessed and provided recommendations for various CWMD efforts and problems.
-(U.S. Marine Corps photo by GySgt.
-Demetrius Munnerlyn)
+During the seminar, leaders from combatant commands, U.S. government agencies and the CWMD community at large, planned, assessed and provided recommendations for various CWMD efforts and problems.

+“The CWMD SLS fosters collaboration, dialogue and senior leader situational awareness across the spectrum of WMD transregional challenges and threats impacting combatant commands,” said Army Lt.
+Col. Chad Baker, the J10 mission integration branch chief with U.S. SOCOM.
+“This year’s CWMD SLS was unique because it was the first year the event focused on two threat actors as well as two CCMD’s areas of responsibility.”

+Additionally, this year’s seminar integrated the Five Eyes, an intelligence alliance between Australia, Canada, New Zealand, the United Kingdom and the United States.

 |Date Taken: